Buildings & Energy

 - Preferred heaters use radiant heat (rather than resistant heaters whose coils may exceed 1000 degrees F), and are thermostatically-controlled.
 Radiant heaters are more energy efficient because they are designed to radiate direct heat to the users’ body.

 - If using university funds to purchase a space heater, University policy requires that such purchase is made through the UofL Stockroom.
 The purchase of space heaters through retail establishments using University funds is not authorized nor will those charges be approved for reimbursement.
 Using a University credit card for the purchase of space heaters is also in violation of University policy since these items are available through the UofL Stockroom (333 E. Brandeis Street, 852-6253).

 - After November 1, 2013 space heaters not approved by the University Fire Marshal must be removed.

 - Read the full .

 Healing roof garden on Novak Center for Children's Health

 - Vegetated roofs are not only beautiful, but they help moderate temperatures to reduce the urban heat island effect and building energy demands for cooling and heating, while reducing storm water runoff, generating oxygen, and providing wildlife habitat in the urban landscape.
 They can also be designed as green spaces for urban dwellers looking to escape the concrete jungle.

-- The University of Louisville has begun installing green roofs to help demonstrate their many benefits, with projects at The Nucleus building at Market & Floyd Streets, the College of Business expansion, the Early Learning Center at Family Scholar House, and the Cardinal Towne affiliated student housing and retail facility.
+- The University of Louisville has begun installing green roofs to help demonstrate their many benefits, with projects at the Novak Center for Children's Health, The Nucleus building at Market & Floyd Streets, the College of Business expansion, the Early Learning Center at Family Scholar House, and the Cardinal Towne affiliated student housing and retail facility.

 Green roof to top Nucleus building (UofL Today)